webarch-coop/ansible-role-fail2ban/README.md

 [![pipeline status](https://git.coop/webarch/fail2ban/badges/master/pipeline.svg)](https://git.coop/webarch/fail2ban/-/commits/master)

-This repository contains an Ansible role for installing [Fail2ban](https://fail2ban.org/) on Debian.
+This repository contains an Ansible role for installing [Fail2ban](https://fail2ban.org/) on Debian and Ubuntu.

 ## Usage

 By default this role installs `fail2ban` and creates a `/etc/fail2ban/jail.local` file.

-You might want to install `iptables`, `nftables` or `ufw` prious to running this role.
+You might want to install `iptables`, `nftables` or `ufw` prior to running this role.

 The [alternatives role](https://git.coop/webarch/alternatives) can be used to set the priority for `iptables` or these commands can be run manually: